Docker Security Options

-So you are currently in the Virtual Machine world and considering the transition to a containerized environment as you want to smoothen your application pipeline and gain the benefits of a Docker containerized environment.
-But you have heard from many the containers are insecure, run by root by default, and have tons of capabilities that just scare you.
-Yes, we have a lot of benefits to the containerized environment and for some application stacks, containers are the only way to do it.
-However, we have a new attack surface with some of the benefits of deploying containers.
-So even though the bad actors’ intent may stay the same, we must mitigate a range of new attacks and protect new components.
-To combat these you need to be aware of the most common Docker security options.
+So you are currently in the Virtual Machine world and considering transitioning to a containerized environment as you want to smoothen your application pipeline and gain the benefits of a Docker containerized environment.
+But you have heard from many the containers are insecure and concerned about docker network security.
+There is a Docker attack surface to be concerned about.
+For example, containers run by root by default and have many capabilities that scare you.
+Yes, we have a lot of benefits to the containerized environment, and containers are the only way to do it for some application stacks.
+However, we have a new attack surface with some benefits of deploying containers and forcing you to examine Docker security options.
+The following post will discuss security issues, a container security video to help you get started, and an example of Docker escape techniques.

-We have Ineffective Traditional Tools
+Ineffective Traditional Tools

-Containers are a world apart from the monolithic.
+When considering container networking, we are a world apart from the monolithic.
 Containers are short-lived and constantly spun down, and assets such as servers, I.P. addresses, firewalls, drives, and overlay networks are recycled to optimize utilization and enhance agility.
 Traditional perimeters designed with I.P. address-based security controls lag in a containerized environment.

-The Need for Proper Observability
+The Need for Observability

 You are only as secure as the containers you have running.
-You need to have observability into systems and applications and to be proactive in these findings.
-It is not something that you can buy and it’s a cultural change.
-You want to know how the application is working with the server, how the network is with the application, and what data transfer looks like in transfer and also in a stable state.
+You need to have observability into systems and applications and be proactive in these findings.
+It is not something you can buy and is a cultural change.
+You want to know how the application works with the server, how the network is with the application, and what data transfer looks like in transfer and a stable state.

 What level of observation do you need so you know that everything is performing as it should?
 There are several challenges to securing a containerized environment.
 Containerized technologies are dynamic and complex and require a new approach that can handle the agility and scale of today’s landscape.
 There are initial security concerns that you must understand before you get started with container security.
 This will help you explore a better starting strategy.

-Therefore, we must examine new network and security models as old tools and methods won’t meet these demands.
-A new network and security model requires you to mitigate against a new set of attack vectors.
+Therefore, we must examine new network and security models, as old tools and methods won’t meet these demands.
+A new network and security model requires you to mitigate against a new attack vector.
 Bad actors’ intent stays the same.
 They are not going away anytime soon.
-But they now have a different and potentially easier attack surface to play with if not configured correctly.
+But they now have a different and potentially easier attack surface if misconfigured.

-If you minimize the container capabilities, you are stripping down the container’s functionality to a bare minimum.
+If you minimize the container’s capabilities, you are stripping down the container’s functionality to a bare minimum.
+And we mentioned this in the container security video.
 Therefore, the attack surface is limited and minimizes the attack vector available to the attacker.
 You also want to keep an eye on the CAP_SYS_ADMIN.
 This flag grants access to an extensive range of privileged activities.
 There are many other capacities that containers run by default that can cause havoc.